HimaChitalia/HimaChitalia.github.io/_posts/2017-05-23-why_rails_method_redirect_to_ate_up_my_1-2_hours.markdown

 ![Imgur](http://i.imgur.com/3yBjqyM.png)

 I didn't understand what was going on.
 Tried rewriting that method again and again, scanned entire controller carefully to find out if I had a typo.
-Also, tried writing same method in a different syntax.
+Also, tried writing the same method in a different syntax.

 ![Imgur](http://i.imgur.com/DMKuAZb.png)

 But, aa...
 No luck!
-Finally, after drinking a cup of coffee, spending really good chunk of time on it, I decided to take help of Learn experts.
+Finally, after drinking a cup of coffee, spending a really good chunk of time on it, I decided to take help of Learn experts.
 And realized that my mistake was something that I never thought of!

 A space between redirect_to and opening bracket after that!!!!
 Removed it, and everything started working again.

 ![Imgur](http://i.imgur.com/1AgcifF.png)

 No errors!
 It's strange but out of 100 times you get any errors, 99% it's a typo or unexpected things!

-Also, I did a little bit of research after this.
+Also, I free bonus!
+I did a little bit of research after this.
 And found out the more interesting syntax to write the same line.

 ```
 redirect_to("ActionName", "ControllerName"